Hard Money Bridge Loans in Greater Boston in Boston, MA

 What is the typical term for a bridge loan?

-Bridge loan terms typically range from 6-24 months depending on the specific use and exit strategy.
-Acquisition bridges for properties requiring renovation may have 12-18 month terms to allow completion of improvements and stabilization.
-Pure timing bridges while awaiting sale of another property may have shorter 6-12 month terms.
-Extension options are available when justified by documented progress toward exit, typically requiring additional fees and interest rate adjustments.
+Bridge loan terms from Hard Money Lender of Boston typically range from 6 to 24 months depending on the specific application and exit strategy.
+Acquisition bridges for properties requiring renovation may carry 12 to 18 month terms to allow completion of improvements and initial stabilization.
+Stabilization bridges for completed renovations awaiting refinancing may have 6 to 9 month terms.
+1031 exchange replacement bridges carry terms aligned to the IRS exchange completion window.
+Extension options are built in for when exits require more time than originally projected.

 How quickly can you close a bridge loan?